richardanaya/webcompose/README.md

 Hello!
 You might be wondering why the phrase "functional composition" is so important right now.
 In a few words: to make your life easier and your code more consistant.
 OOP is great, but tends to let many people shoot their own foot by writing code in many different ways.
 Much of modern UI development is focused on unidirectional data flow, and functional composition has been evolving over the last year or so as a standard way to express that flow.
 It can allow your development to be concerned about a few important principles:

-* how does my component receive and acquire it's data it will use to render
+* how does my component receive and acquire it's data it will use to render consistently
 * how do I have a stateless and easily testable functional UI components
-* how do I easily define when a UI component should not update it's DOM
+* how do I easily define when a component should not update it's DOM

 This library attempts to serve all these, in addition to exposing a very efficient way of updating the DOM.
 We'll explore these ideas below in a series of small component examples.